sanjuroj/TolaWorkflow/test/js/README.md

 # Getting started with TolaActivity Test Suite (TATS)

-This document describes how to set up your system to test TolaActivity front-end code using TATS, the TolaActivity Test Suite.
+This document describes how to set up your system to test TolaActivity front-end code using _TATS_, the TolaActivity Test Suite.
 The tools of choice are:

 * [Selenium WebDriver](http://www.seleniumhq.org/) for browser automation